MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-server-overview.md

 If TASK 3 fails, one of the available batch servers runs TASK 6.

+> [!NOTE]
-**Note:** For this walkthrough, we're using Batch 1 and Batch 2 to explain the concept.
+> For this example walkthrough, we're using Batch 1 and Batch 2 to explain the concept.
 Any batch server that has available threads starts to run a waiting task.
 You must create a batch group to determine or specify which batch job runs on which server.

 ### Batch processing that uses batch groups